 Roasted Sweet Potato and Black Bean Quesadillas

-Roasted Sweet Potato and Black Bean Quesadillas are the best vegetarian quesadillas you'll ever taste.
+Roasted Sweet Potato and Black Bean Quesadillas are the best sweet potato quesadillas you'll ever taste.
 So easy to make and most importantly incredibly delicious and filling!

 - 2 Large Sweet Potatoes, peeled and sliced into chunks